teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 If you are already using your trademark (and picked 1(a) above), you need to upload a .jpg that shows how you use the trademark.

-For goods,upload a picture of the trademark on the actual product.
+For goods, upload a picture of the trademark on the actual product.
 You can use a screen-shot of your website, but only if it shows a "buy now" or "Purchase" button.

-For services, upload an advertisement.
+For services, upload an advertisement showing the mark being used to promote the service.
+Software as a service applications have recently become tricky.
+If your application claims Software as a Service, some examiners will reject a specimen that they believe shows only “downloadable” software.

 <a href="/images/tm-app/9-filing-basis-specimen.png"><img src="/images/tm-app/9-filing-basis-specimen.png" class="big-image"></a>